Telfair Museum of Art#12 in Best Things To Do in Savannah

 Most recent visitors were charmed by the Telfair Academy, with many citing it as a "must-see" while in Savannah.
 Reviewers were a bit divided on its small size – some appreciated how easy it was to see the whole museum in a few hours, while others lamented that the admission price seemed a bit steep for the museum's relatively limited scope of American and European art.

 The Telfair Museum of Art is located on the northwestern outskirts of the Historic District.
-It is open every day of the week from 10 a.m. to 5 p.m.
+It is open daily from 10 a.m. to 5 p.m.
 Tuesday through Saturday and Sunday and Monday noon to 5 p.m.
-Admission is $15 for adults and $5 for children and includes entry to the other associated museums.
-However, some recent visitors say this is a little much for the experience.
-For more information, check out the museums' website.
+Admission is $20 for adults and $15 for students, ages 13 through 30.
+Kids 12 and younger are admitted for free.
+Keep in mind that admission to one site includes a visit to each of the other Telfair sites, including the Jepson Center and the Owens-Thomas House.
+Your entrance fee also covers access to an audio tour detailing the structure's architectural highlights, as well as a guided tour of how the mansion was turned into a museum.
+All buses, except routes Nos.
+6, 12 and 20, service the museum.
+For more information, visit the Telfair Academy website.

 Go to this 30-acre park in the heart of Savannah's Historic District to relax after a long day of sightseeing.
 Keep your camera ready, though, as there is plenty to see here as well.
 Stroll past the stunning white-stone Forsyth Fountain, memorials dedicated to the Confederacy and the Spanish-American War,